RDFLib/pyLODE/README.rst

     - see `the point-of-truth rendered online <https://linked.data.gov.au/def/agrif>`__
 - **agrif.md** - Markdown output
     - see this `rendered online by GitHub <https://github.com/RDFLib/pyLODE/blob/master/pylode/examples/agrif.md>`__
-- **agrif.skos.html** - HTMl output, "skosp" profile
+- **agrif.skos.html** - HTMl output, "vocpub" profile
-    - see this `rendered online by GitHack <https://raw.githack.com/RDFLib/pyLODE/master/pylode/examples/agrif.skosp.html>`__
+    - see this `rendered online by GitHack <https://raw.githack.com/RDFLib/pyLODE/master/pylode/examples/agrif.vocpub.html>`__

 You can build all of the example outputs locally by running `pylode/examples/_make_examples.py <pylode/examples/_make_examples.py>`_ which also serves as a good demonstration of calling pyLODE from a Python file.